nopnop2002/esp-idf-parallel-tft/README.md

 ```

 __Note for ESP32-S2__
-tjpgd library does not exist in ESP32-S2 ROM.
-Therefore, the JPEG file cannot be displayed.
+The tjpgd library is not present in ESP32-S2 ROM.
+With ESP-IDF Ver5, the JPEG decode library is now provided from the IDF Component Registry, and esp32s2 and esp32c2 are now available.
+ESP-IDF Ver4 cannot display JPEG files.
 PNG file cannot be displayed because the SRAM is small.